 If you think about it, email signatures are the ultimate in online passive promotion when used properly and effectively.

-Pro tip: For starters, you’ll want professional email that matches your business domain.
-Always have your latest emails, contacts and appointments at your fingertips with Office 365 from GoDaddy email services.
+Pro tip: For starters, you’ll want a professional email that matches your business domain.
+Always have your latest emails, contacts and appointments at your fingertips with Microsoft 365 from GoDaddy email services.

-How to add your email signature in Office 365
+How to add your email signature in Microsoft 365

-Let’s take a step-by-step look at how to add email signatures in Office 365 email:
+Let’s take a step-by-step look at how to add email signatures in Microsoft 365 email:

-- Log in to your Office 365 dashboard.
+- Log in to your Microsoft 365 dashboard.

 - Click Outlook Web App.